 Villanova University's RN to BSN program consists of 16 required courses.

 The scope and aims of professional nursing practice are examined in the study of concepts of health and systems of care.
 The College of Nursing philosophy and conceptual framework are analyzed and used to guide course activities.
-The Clinical Decision Making Assessment (CDMA) must be taken at the end of this course.
+The Clinical Decision Making Assessment (CDMA) must be taken at the end of this course (fee associated).
+Successful completion of CDMA is prerequisite for future courses.

 Comprehensive nursing assessment of individuals and families is emphasized in this course.
 Opportunities are provided for the student to apply clinical skills such as interviewing, data collection, genograms and physical assessment.